A deposit is required to hold any bunny.

 The two things not covered by our health guarantee are common fur mites and coccidia.
 Our momma rabbits are unmedicated with insecticide during pregnancy and rearing of young.
 Although rare, bunnies can have fur mites which are harmless in small numbers and easily killed with feline advantage.

 It is estimated that eighty percent of all rabbits in the world carry coccidia which is a protozoan parasite that can contribute to diarrhea during periods of stress.
-Coccidia rarely causes a problem by itself but it can aggravate the digestive track during changes in environment or diet.
-None of our rabbits have ever tested positive for coccidia.
-However, just because a rabbit tests negative for coccidia doesn't mean it doesn't have it.
-Rabbit's immune systems naturally keep the parasite levels low.
+In adults rabbits with strong immune systems the parasite is often undetected.
 Treatment trials involving sulfa drugs show that while infected rabbits can have their parasite loads reduced during treatment, after treatment stops parasite loads increase.
 This is due to rabbits ingesting their own feces multiple times a day which causes reinfection.
 Families are encouraged to talk to their vet if there are any concerns.

 Rabbits sold as pets and or are not permanently identified with an ear tattoo prior to leaving the rabbitry do not come with a pedigree.
 Rabbits sold for breeding or showing must be tattooed prior to leaving the rabbitry and will come with a pedigree.
 Rabbits sold as pets cannot be issued pedigrees after leaving the rabbitry.